Djhayes72195/Political-Affiliation-with-BERT/README.md

 ### Other Reflections, Considerations and Limitations.

 A big limiting factor for us was computing time.
 No one in the group had very much experience with such a computationally expensive problem.
 Depending on hyperparameter settings and the amount of data we used, training could take 6-10 hours or more.
 We managed to get around the long runtimes by taking advantage of the BEOCAT supercomputer at KSU.
-Although we lacked the experience to incorporate threading into the training process at the time, using BEOCAT allowed us to run up to 10 to 15 instances of our code simultaneously to test different hyperparameter settings.
+Using BEOCAT allowed us to run up to 10 to 15 instances of our code simultaneously to test different hyperparameter settings.
 Of all the combinations we tried, we eventually found that learning rate = 1e-6, epochs = 5, and batch size = 2 optimized our accuracy when training on around 80,000 tweets.

 Finally, I hope to experiment with using a different classifier.
 We found the most success with a linear neural network.
 This seemed natural to us as BERT outputs quite a few (768) features to use as input for classification, and we did not encounter any serious overfitting issues that couldn't be addressed by reducing the number of epochs we trained over.
 Still, I think that it would be worthwhile to experiment with other classifiers.